xknt21/xknt21/README.md

 # 💫 Hi, I'm kanato!
-🧑🏻‍💻Japanese Uni student studying Computer Science sharing about my journey and learnings tech<br>👨🏻‍🎓Studying Computer Science at the University of Ritsumeikan , Japan<br>📍I wanna be a data scientist
+🧑🏻‍💻Japanese Uni student studying Computer Science sharing about my journey and learnings in tech<br>👨🏻‍🎓Studying Computer Science at the University of Ritsumeikan , Japan<br>📍I wanna be a data scientist

 ## 🌐 Socials: